Sauk Village, Illinois: 2009 Mayoral Election

 Held on April 7, 2009.
 Voters elected Lewis Towers over current Village Board Trustee Derrick Burgess by 62% to 37% respectively.
 Towers went on to become Sauk Village's 6th mayor, and both the first African-American Mayor and the first to have won running on a party affiliation.

-2011 Election

-Held on April 5, 2011.
-This was David Hanks fourth term as Village Trustee.
-This made him the third Village Trustee to have been re-elected for four consecutive terms.
-The other Village Trustees to have been re-elected to run four consecutive terms were Matthew Murphy and Raymond Gavin.
-Hanks and his running mates of the People's Voice Party, incumbent Trustee Derrick Burgess, and the first Hispanic/Latino Village Trustee ever elected, Robert Chavez, won with about a 3 to 1 margin over the candidates supported by Mayor Towers.
-The new Village Board took office on May 10, 2011.

 2013 Mayoral Election

 November 7, 2012, Mayor Lewis Towers resigned.
 Towers is the first and only mayor to have resigned the office of Mayor.
 Towers had been at political odds with the Village Board as the village was stuck in "gridlock".
 On November 8, 2012, the Village Board of Trustees selected David Hanks as acting mayor to serve out the remainder of Lewis Towers' unexpired term until May 2013.
 Hanks announced during a press conference he would not seek election as mayor and that he would return to his seat on the Village Board of Trustees as soon as the new mayor takes the oath of office.
 Hanks then filed to be a candidate for Mayor in December 2012.
 The election was held on April 9, 2013, Hanks won the election with 42% of the vote in a 4-way race.